ElisR/SmoothLandscapesGWG/README.md

 In addition, they also quote two other metrics that are not equivalent to better performance, namely _diversity_ and _novelty_.
 Diversity is defined as the median pairwise Levenshtein distance in $\hat{X}$, wherease novelty is the median minimal distance to the starting set $X$.

-## ↗️ Gibbs with Gradient (GWG)
+## ↗️ Gibbs with Gradient (GWG) [Grathwohl et al.](https://arxiv.org/abs/2102.04509)

 Since GWG makes direct use of the gradient, there is reason to expect that smoothing the landscape (and hence gradients) will improve a GWG-based optimiser.
+Let us now summarise the key features of this sampler.

+The fitness model $f\_{\theta}$ can be viewed as an energy based model defining a Boltzmann distribution $\log{p(x)} = f\_{\theta} - \log{Z}$ with normalisation constant $Z$.
+Fit sequences are more likely under this distribution, but there is still diversity amongst functional sequences.

+> [!NOTE]
+>
+> Let's pause to highlight the different objectives of the original GWG paper and how it is used here.
+> GWG aims to fairly sample from the distribution $p(x)$ as few costly function evaluations as possible.
+> On the other hand, this paper's "directed evolution" procedure of culling unfit sequences after every round targets only the fittest sequences while trying to maintain diversity by applying an arbitrary clustering heuristic.

 ### 🧠 Aside: Gibbs Sampling

 > [!WARNING]
 >
 > The following goes into the mathematics of GWG.

-> [!NOTE]
->
-> Elis: Should make a comment about GWG trying to sample from a distribution, whereas the optimiser is trying to find diverse optima.

 ## 🥡 Takeaways